Marcus Folkesson

 Detect time jumps in Linux

 Detect time jumps in Linux Recently I had a case where the application created multiple timers for different events.
-After the timers was created, the NTP client updates the system time resulting in that all timers being off and needing to be adjusted.
-Adjust the timers is one thing, but how do we detect the time jump?
+After the timers were created, the NTP client updates the system time resulting in that all timers being off and needing to be adjusted.
+Adjusting the timers is one thing, but how do we detect the time jump?
 It's not the first time I'm in a situation where I have to deal with such time jumps, I guess it's quite a common case, so why not write a few words about it? cover

 Protected FIFOs and regular files

-Protected FIFOs and regular files Since version 4.19 [1], Linux has the default behaviour to prevents opening of regular files and FIFOs that is not owned by the user in world writable sticky directories.
+Protected FIFOs and regular files Since version 4.19 [1], Linux has the default behaviour to prevent opening of regular files and FIFOs that is not owned by the user in world writable sticky directories.
 Example on such directory is /tmp/ which usually has the sticky bit set.
 This may sound obvious, but what is not so obvious is that this restriction also applies to the root user.
 You can therefore end up in a situation where e. cover

 Writing a clocksource driver for Linux

 Writing a clocksource driver for Linux Today we are going to write a clocksource [1] driver for Linux!
 A clocksource in a Linux system is one of several parts of the kernel timekeeping abstractions.
-The clocksource is the the timeline of the Linux system and is the one you go to whenever you issue the command date.
+The clocksource is the timeline of the Linux system and is the one you go to whenever you issue the command date.
 To do this, the clocksource should provide a monotonic, atomic counter that is as accurate as possible. cover